matuteiglesias/journal/content/Teaching/2024-09-10_Weibull_Duration_Model_Analysis_and_Implementation.md

 - Identified and addressed issues in model fitting and parameter coherence, improving the robustness of the analysis.

 ### Pending Tasks
-- Further review and interpretation of Weibull model results, focusing on covariates such as education, sector, and gender.
+- Further review and interpretation of Weibull model results, focusing on covariates such as [[education]], sector, and gender.
 - Continue developing educational problems that introduce uncertainty and require critical thinking.
-- Explore additional debugging techniques for log-likelihood estimation.
+- Explore additional [[debugging]] techniques for log-likelihood estimation.